Wishaw: Religion

-Wishaw has many churches in it of various kinds and denominations.
 There are several Church of Scotland congregations.
 Serving principally the town centre are Wishaw Old Parish Church, the oldest building in Wishaw with the Town Clock in the steeple as the town's principal landmark, and South Wishaw Parish Church, on the outskirts of the town centre.
-The Old Parish Church was built 1840 in the Gothic Venetian style, however declining attendance resulted in the church being closed at the end of 2024.
+The Old Parish Church was built 1840 in the Gothic Venetian style; however, declining attendance resulted in the church being closed at the end of 2024.
 Serving the outlying parts of Wishaw are – Cambusnethan North Parish Church, Cambusnethan Old and Morningside Parish Church, Craigneuk and Belhaven Church, Coltness Memorial Church (Newmains) and St. Mark's Church (Coltness).
-The Church of Scotland "charges" have been reduced in recent years through the union of Thornlie and Chalmers Churches to form South Wishaw Parish Church.
+The Church of Scotland charges have been reduced in recent years through the union of Thornlie and Chalmers Churches to form South Wishaw Parish Church.
 The town also has a United Free Church, an Episcopal Church dedicated to St. Andrew, a Baptist church (both in Belhaven Terrace), a Gospel Hall (Ebenezer Gospel Hall), a Methodist church (now known as Netherton Methodist Church) and a Christian Outreach Centre.

-There are five Roman Catholic Churches: St. Ignatius of Loyola (Young Street), St. Aidan's (Coltness), St. Thomas' (Pather), St. Brigid's (Newmains) and St. Patrick's (Shieldmuir).
-St. Ignatius Church is the only Category A listed building in Wishaw Town Centre, as the Gothic-revivial style church was primarily designed by George Goldie, built in 1865.
+There are five Roman Catholic churches: St. Ignatius of Loyola (Young Street), St. Aidan's (Coltness), St. Thomas' (Pather), St. Brigid's (Newmains) and St. Patrick's (Shieldmuir).
+St. Ignatius Church is the only Category A listed building in Wishaw Town Centre, as the Gothic Revival church was primarily designed by George Goldie, built in 1865.
 The town has a large Catholic population and strong Catholic links.
-These Catholics are mainly descended from the Irish Catholics who fled the Famine to settle in and around Glasgow, with many coming to Lanarkshire in particular.
+These Catholics are mainly descended from the Irish Catholics who fled the Great Famine to settle in and around Glasgow, with many coming to Lanarkshire in particular.
 Today, the descendants of these immigrants constitute most of the Catholics in the town but there are also Catholics who are from other ethnicities, in particular those from the Italian and Polish communities in Scotland.
 Some Catholics are even ethnically Scottish.